By News Team

 When and where will be the 2022 Champions League final?

-The 2021-22 Champions League final will take place in Saint Petersburg and will be the first UEFA club competition final held at Krestovsky Stadium – which was also one of the 12 host venues at Euro 2020 and serves as home for Zenit Saint Petersburg.
+The 2021-22 Champions League final will take place in Saint Petersburg at Krestovsky Stadium – which was also one of the 12 host venues at European Championship 2020 and serves as home for Zenit Saint Petersburg.

 What are the latest Champions League odds?

-Despite missing out on the trophy in this year’s final, Pep Guardiola’s Manchester City are the favourites among the Champions League teams to secure their first European title at 3/1 next year.
+After missing out on the trophy in last season’s final, Pep Guardiola’s team are the second favourites among the Champions League teams to secure a first European title at 7/2 this time around.

-Bayern Munich experienced a frustrating season last term as the six-time champions could only reach the quarter finals and with new manager Julian Nagelsmann hoping to become the fourth German manager in a row to lift the trophy, they are the 11/2 second favourites.
+Meanwhile, reigning champions Chelsea are joint-third favourites to win the tournament with odds of 8/1, alongside Bayern Munich.
+Bayern experienced a frustrating season last term as the six-time champions could only reach the quarter-finals.
+New manager Julian Nagelsmann hopes to become the fourth German manager in a row to lift the trophy.